Allstate: Mayhem

 Mayhem was created by Leo Burnett Worldwide.
 Burnett pitched the character to Allstate as "Mr. Mayhem", comparing him to the character Mr. White from the 1992 film Reservoir Dogs played by Harvey Keitel.

 Mayhem has been played by Dean Winters since the campaign was launched in April 2010.
 The character wears a black suit, white dress shirt, and black necktie and his face is usually bruised, scarred, or wearing a butterfly bandage.

 The formula for almost every Mayhem commercial has been the same.
 To begin the commercial, Mayhem identifies the risk he is portraying.
 He gives context into the situation and hints at an impending disaster that he will cause, which then takes place.
 For instance, a 2015 ad features Mayhem playing a portable grill hastily loaded into a car before being fully extinguished, which leads to an explosion when the still-burning embers ignite an enormous bottle of lighter fluid.
-Once the disaster's end result is revealed, Mayhem warns that certain "cut-rate" policies lack coverage for the situation he has caused, advising the viewers to get their insurance policies through Allstate.
+Once the disaster's result is revealed, Mayhem warns that certain "cut-rate" policies lack coverage for the situation he has caused, advising the viewers to get their insurance policies through Allstate.
 Each commercial ends with Mayhem telling the viewers that by having Allstate, they will be "better protected from mayhem...like me."
 Damage to his clothing and injuries to his person carry over from one commercial to the next.